 - I may be a bit heavy-handed on the salt.
 It’s my favorite seasoning.
 Yes, I have added salt to salted potato chips.

 - Some day, I’d love to be able to take food blog-quality photos of perfectly diced potatoes on a cutting board, vegetables– glossy and bubbly in a rustic wok, and the finished product artfully steaming in a clean white dish.
 But I don’t know how.

 - Don’t be as alarmed as I was if you get a foamy, white topping on your soup as it cooks.
 When I saw it I immediately tried scooping it all up in ladle, but I tasted it and to my relief, found it was just coconut milk trying to escape.
 I poured it back in and it all became incorporated before the soup was served.

-- I am extremely blessed to have freshly-ground Sri Lankan curry powder (condiment powder).
+- I am extremely blessed to have freshly-ground Sri Lankan curry powder (condiment powder) for my curried fish chowder.
 Any not-too-old curry powder will make a slightly inferior, but still fulfilling, soup.
-In my totally non-Sri Lankan-centric opinion.
+In my totally non-Sri Lankan-centric opinion, that is.

 Makes maybe 6 servings, maybe more.

 — In a large pot, cook this bunch in oil until soft: